-Being a photography mentor | Photofocus
+Being a photography mentor

 Why be a mentor?

 In teaching, we learn.
-It’s something a photography mentor of mine said quite a few years ago and it’s stuck with me.
+It’s something a photography mentor of mine said quite a few years ago and it stuck with me.
 Teaching is one of the best ways to learn.
 Whether it’s going back to basics or researching something you’ve been asked that you don’t know the answer to.
 You’ll add to and grow your own knowledge base as you teach someone else.

-Are you already always helping someone, answering questions, finding answers for them or connecting them with people and/or resources where they can find the answers and help they are looking for?
+Are you already always helping someone, answering questions, or finding answers for them?
+Do you connect those looking for help with people and/or resources where they can find the answers?
 Perhaps being a mentor comes naturally to you and you just haven’t realized it or looked at what you do in that way.

 Return the favor or pass it along.
 You had help, right?
-You’ve been mentored, or are still being mentored and you feel like you want to pass along what you’re learning, what you’ve learned and how it’s all helped you.
+Do you feel like you want to pass along what you’ve learned and how it has helped you?
 Maybe it wasn’t an actual mentor but someone, somewhere along the way has likely helped you in your own journey.

 My mentoring story

-I will share my own mentoring journey with you, I believe that I’m not likely alone in how I got to where I am.
-Several years ago as part of an online mentorship group, after having already gone through a couple of other online mentorship programs (which were free on Google+ back in the day of Google+) and one in-person workshop.
-I joined another online mentorship program, became part of two amazing cohorts led by two of my photography friends who have been and still are mentors of mine.
-During this time I watched, took in how and why it all worked, what made it work and how things ran.
+I will share my own mentoring journey with you.
+Most likely, I’m not likely alone in how I got to where I am.
+Several years ago I took part in a couple of online mentorship groups.
+After having gone through these mentorship programs and one in-person workshop, I joined another online mentorship program.
+At that point, I became part of two amazing cohorts.
+These were both led photography friends who have been and still are mentors of mine.
+During this time I watched and took in how and why it all worked, what made it work and how things ran.

 Through all this, I also became a helper.
 Initially, I just helped on my own.
 I saw questions I could help answer about how things worked within the platform or other questions on the side of photography that I had already been doing for several years.
 Things I knew answers to or knew the right place to send people for information.
-Not in any sort of “Hey, I have all the answers and know everything” way but in a try this, it worked for me and might help you way.
+Not in any sort of “Hey, I have all the answers and know everything” way but in a try this, it worked for me and might help you, way.
 Then I was asked to help.
 I was hesitant for several reasons but I accepted.

 What’s stopping you?